 Martin Luther King, Jr. gave us many reasons to celebrate.
 Oklahoma City boasts several special events to honor the incredible historical figure.
-Below, find a list of special parades and celebration hosted in his honor on MLK Day.
+Below, find a list of parades and celebrations hosted in his honor.
 Then, find a list of other special activities for families to do on the school holiday.

 If you’re interested in spending the three-day weekend away from home, be sure to check out these 3 Adventures for Your 3-Day Weekend or our list of 10 kid-friendly day trips.
 Every destination listed is within 100 miles of the Oklahoma City metro!
 For even more family fun away from home, see these exciting family travel destinations throughout the state.

 Martin Luther King Jr. Prayer Breakfast at the Nick Harroz Community Center (200 N Midwest Blvd, Midwest City) features a prayer time, presentation of colors, live entertainment, appearances by local religious and political leaders and a keynote speaker, Senator-elect Dr. George E. Young, Sr. $20.
 7 – 8 a.m.

 FREE Martin Luther King Jr. Day Celebration in Downtown Oklahoma City (various locations) features a parade, silent march, bell ringing, job fair and more.
 The Celebration’s signature event, the parade begins at 2 p.m. and proceeds down on Walker Ave.